Trump vs Fauci: President's gut sense collides with science - KVIA

 Although Fauci has publicly supported Trump’s travel restrictions to try to keep the virus out, he warned the worst was coming even as Trump suggested the crisis was under good control.

-In answer to a reporter’s question at the White House, he called a suggestion by Republican Sen. Ron Johnson of Wisconsin that the administration was overreacting, given that thousands die on the highways every year, a “false equivalency.”
-He added: “I don’t think with any moral conscience you can say, ‘Why don’t we just let it rip and happen and let X percent of the people die?'”
+On Saturday, with his public dissonance with the president now becoming a regular feature of the White House briefings, Fauci worked to find some sort of middle ground.

-And asked about economist Kevin Hassett’s suggestion that all Americans be tested so that uninfected people can get back to work, Fauci said, “I don’t connect the dots there.”
-It will take social distancing to slow the spread.
+“The president is talking about hope for people and it’s not an unreasonable thing,” Fauci said.
+“I’ve got to do my job as a scientist and others have other things to do.”

-Associated Press writers Nancy Benac and Lauran Neergaard contributed to this report.
+Associated Press writers Nancy Benac, Lauran Neergaard, Ashraf Khalil and Lindsey Tanner contributed to this report.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.